Reviewing your mortgage: What happens when your mortgage term ends?

 Early Repayment Charges

 Most preferential mortgage rates carry an early repayment charge for the term of the deal.
-Typically 3 to 5%, these charges are levied should you exit your product before the standard end date of the deal.
+Typically, 3 to 5% of these charges are levied should you exit your product before the standard end date of the deal.